Laugardalshöll

 Laugardalshöll ([ˈlœyːɣarˌtalsˌhœtl̥]; also known as Laugardalshöllin [-ˌhœtlɪn] and Laugardalsholl Sport Center) is a multi-purpose sports and exhibition venue located in the Laugardalur district of Iceland's capital Reykjavík.
 The complex consists of two main venues, a sports hall and indoor arena for track and field athletics events.

 Opened on 4 December 1965, it hosts a variety of sporting events, such as handball, basketball, volleyball and athletics, as well as various other events as a general purpose venue.
-The capacity of the main hall, Laugardalshöllin, is up to 5,500 people for sports and around 3,000 seated (or 5,000 standing) for concerts.
-It is the home arena to the Icelandic national teams (both male and female) in basketball and handball.
+The capacity of the main hall, Laugardalshöllin, is currently 2,300 for basketball and handball and around 3,000 seated (or 5,500 with standing) for concerts.
+It also serves as the home arena to the Icelandic national teams (both male and female) in basketball and handball.

 It was the largest concert venue in Iceland for many decades (before the opening of Egilshöll), with a maximum standing capacity of 10,000 (or 5,000 seated) in Frjálsíþróttahöllin, the adjoined athletics center.

 History

 Construction and opening

 Laugardalshöllin was designed by architect Gísli Halldórsson and Skarphéðinn Jóhannsson in early 1959 and built by the City Reykjavík and the Reykjavík Sports Association (ÍBR).
-Construction of the building originally started on 29 August 1959 but was largely haulted shortly afterwards due to lack of funds.
+Construction of the building originally started on 29 August 1959 but was largely halted shortly afterwards due to lack of funds.
 Following a new tender process in Spring 1961, work resumed in August that year but was again stopped this time due to strikes by various unions.
 The arena's roof vault was eventually cast over four days in September 1963 and the venue was finally completed on opening day in 1965.
 The first event held in the arena, a handball match, took place on Saturday 4 December 1965 between the Reykjavík team and the Czech team HCB Karviná, who came to Iceland at the invitation of sports club Knattspyrnufélagið Fram.

 Later expansions

-The first extension was built on the east side of the building to increase the number of spectator seats for the 1995 World Men's Handball Championship.
+The first extension was built on the east side of the building to increase the number of spectator seats to around 5,500 for the 1995 World Men's Handball Championship.
 After the tournament, the extension was converted into a small gym for basketball but now houses conference and storage rooms.

 In September 2004, it was announced that a 7,000 m2 extension would be built next to Laugardalshöllin designed specifically for athletics but can also host other events.
 Opened in November 2005, the venue includes a 200-meter running track.
 At the same time, maintenance and renovations also took place in the main arena's building which reopened in early September 2005 after being closed during the summer months.
+Further renovation work and major repairs was carried out across several months in 2022 and 2023.
+New parquet flooring was installed, following significant damage caused by a hot water leak in November 2020, polished and later revarnished alongside new seating in the spectator stands, lighting and a sound system that meets modern requirements for sports competitions.